YimMenu/YimMenu/CONTRIBUTING.md

 # Contrib

 ### Commit convention

+**Don't overthink it, we can edit the final commit message if it doesn't describe the changes correctly!**

 Types:
 - feat: The new feature you're adding to a particular application
 - fix: To fix a bug